 “Really?
 But I’ve come all this way,” Pierre said with a tinge of confidence as he put his coffee down and made his way over to her.
-His confidence wasn’t unwarranted.
+His conviction wasn’t unwarranted.
 Esperanza was attracted to him.
-He had known this for weeks, but it had never been more obvious than it was on this night.
-The sexual tension was so intense that it gave off an odor that Pierre could smell in the air.
+He had known this for weeks, but it had never been more evident than it was on this night.
+The sexual tension was so intense that it gave off an odor that Pierre could smell.

 “Well, I’m sorry to disappoint you.
 But it’s your own fault for listening to some crazy lady in your dreams telling you to travel halfway around the world.”

 “I never said Lupita was crazy,” he said as if the woman in his dreams was a real person.
 “I said she was very convincing.”
 He was even closer to Esperanza now.

 “Lupita!”
 She couldn’t believe what she heard.
 “Did you say Lupita?”

 “Yes.
 She said she was from Guanajuato and that she had been looking for me for years.”
 His hands were now on her waist.

 Esperanza’s mind was rapidly filling with thoughts.
 Could it have been her wet nurse?
 Did she send Pierre?
 Why?
 Why would she send such a desirable man to her, knowing her situation, knowing she couldn’t be intimate with a man?
 Deep in thought, the questions abruptly came to a halt when she felt Pierre’s lips against hers.

 She kissed him back, but only briefly, and then slapped him across his face and stepped away.
 She was breathing heavily as if she had been walking the hills of Guanajuato.
 “This can’t happen,” she said.
 “It’s impossible.”